paheli/indic-viz/README.md

 # Brief Introduction
-### The Indic Language Visualization Tool helps to translate words (supported by multilingual word vectors) as well as visualize them in a 2 dimensional space (using t-SNE on the word vectors).
+### The Indic Language Visualization Tool helps to translate words (supported by multilingual word vectors) and visualize them in a 2 dimensional space (using t-SNE on the word vectors).
 ### Languages supported : English, Hindi, Bengali, Marathi, Gujrati and Tamil

 # Dependencies